Dell-Networking/ansible-role-dellos-vxlan/README.md

-VXLAN role
+VxLAN role
 ========

-This role facilitates the configuration of  virtual extensible LAN (VXLAN)   attributes.
-It supports the configuration of Virtual Networks, Ethernet Virtual Private Network (evpn) and Network Virtualization Edge (nve).
+This role facilitates the configuration of virtual extensible LAN (VxLAN) attributes.
+It supports the configuration of virtual networks, Ethernet virtual private network (EVPN) and network virtualization Edge (NVE).
 This role is abstracted for dellos10 device.

-The VXLAN role requires an SSH connection for connectivity to a Dell EMC Networking device.
+The VxLAN role requires an SSH connection for connectivity to a Dell EMC Networking device.
 You can use any of the built-in OS connection variables.

 Installation
 ------------